Financial Aid Dictionary: Top Terms Related to Grants, Work-study, and Student Loans

 What is default?

-If a borrower fails to repay their student loan, the loan may go into default.
+If a borrower fails to repay their student loan according to the terms they agreed to in the promissory note, the loan may go into default.
 This typically occurs when a required payment isn’t made for more than 270 days.
-Defaulting on a student loan can have legal consequences and limit the borrower’s ability to receive student aid in the future.
+Defaulting on a student loan can have legal consequences and can limit the borrower’s eligibility to receive student aid in the future.
 If you’re having trouble making payments on your student loan, contact your loan servicer.

 What is deferment?

 A deferment temporarily postpones monthly payments on a federal student loan for borrowers who meet certain eligibility requirements.
 Interest will continue to accrue (grow) on unsubsidized loans during most deferment periods, but not on subsidized loans.
+You can either pay the interest as it accrues or allow the interest to accrue and be capitalized (added to your loan principal balance) at the end of the deferment period.
 If you need to request a deferment, contact your loan servicer.

 What is dependency status?

-Dependency status refers to whether you’re considered a dependent or independent student when you fill out the Free Application for Federal Student Aid (FAFSA®) form.
-An independent student reports only their own information (and their spouse’s information if they’re married).
-Dependent students also report their parents’ information.
+Dependency status refers to whether you’re considered a dependent, independent, or provisionally independent student when you fill out the Free Application for Federal Student Aid (FAFSA®) form.
+An independent or provisionally independent student reports only their own information (and their spouse’s information if they’re married).
+A dependent student reports their own and their parents’ information.

 What is a Direct Loan?

-Direct Loans are federal student loans offered from the U.S. Department of Education to eligible students and parents.
+Direct Loans are federal student loans offered directly by the U.S. Department of Education to eligible students and parents.
 The loan types include Direct Subsidized Loans, Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans.

 What is entrance counseling?

-Before you can receive funds from a Direct Loan, you’ll need to complete entrance counseling if you are a first-time student borrower.
+Before you can receive funds from a Direct Loan, you’ll need to complete entrance counseling if you’re a first-time student borrower.
 During entrance counseling, you’ll learn about your rights and responsibilities, and you’ll review the terms and conditions of your loan.
-You can complete entrance counseling at StudentAid.gov, but first ask your school’s financial aid office about their specific requirements.
+You can complete entrance counseling on StudentAid.gov, but first ask your school’s financial aid office about its specific requirements.

 What is exit counseling?